Florida State Road 710: History

 The road was first built in 1924 by New York businessman William "Fingy" Conners as a toll road to carry people to his properties at Okeechobee and Connersville.

 For a year in the 1940s, Bee Line Highway was part of State Road 66 before the number was changed to 710.

+Future

+The Florida Department of Transportation (FDOT) conducted a Project Development and Environment (PD&E) Study to evaluate improvement alternatives for SR 710 from US 441 in Okeechobee County to CR 714 (SW Martin Highway) in Martin County.
+The PD&E Study received Location and Design Concept Acceptance on March 16, 2017, from the FDOT Office of Environmental Management.
+This allowed the project to move to the next stage of development.